aattoa/cpputil/README.md

 # cpputil

-A library of utilities that I don't want to keep rewriting for every project.
+A collection of simple libraries that I often need.